 The British Standards Institute will prosecute unauthorised use of their kitemark.
 The BS 1088 actually involves 2 standards: one defining the wood, glue and quality etc., while the other explains how various tests must be conducted.
 Since updates, BS 6566 has been replaced by new standards.

 Having said that, there could still be a few other plywoods available to you that are worth considering.
 But you'll need to be very thorough in examining the panels—both face and core for cavities or unglued cracks—and I would suggest doing a boil test on a piece of each sheet that might be used for a main hull skin or other critical part.
-Quite recently (spring 2009) I was quoted just US$13 for an 8' x 4' sheet of ¼" luan* ply with a claimed 'waterproof bonding'.
+In Spring 2009, I was quoted just US$13 for an 8' x 4' sheet of ¼" luan* ply with a claimed 'waterproof bonding'.
 The surface of both sides was excellent, though the core was soft and I noted a couple of open cracks.
-Personally, I'd not use if for a boat over 20' but to try out some new design or for a quick-build skiff or canoe, I give it a go, making sure that any core cracks were not part of the plywood being used.
-I would also sheath the inside with 1 layer of 4-oz cloth though and optionally, the outside too—certainly the bottom.
+Personally, I'd not use if for a boat over 18' but to try out some new design or for a quick-build skiff or canoe, I'd give it a go, making sure that any core cracks were not part of the plywood being used.
+I would also sheath the inside with 1 layer of 4-oz cloth though, and optionally the outside too—certainly the bottom.
 (For an inexpensive small boat project, one can even get by filling small core gaps with shish-ka-bob sticks covered in epoxy ;)

 Because a higher price can be obtained, there appears to be many plywoods out there 'claiming' to be 'of marine quality', including some potentially interesting ones from Russia and South America, but without the full certification, one needs to be prudent and do your own testing and examination.
 One hour in boiling water is the traditional 'tough test'.